 The NPS has updated its masking guidance based on the CDC’s COVID-19 Community Levels tool, which helps communities decide what prevention steps to take.
 Masking requirements will vary by park based on local conditions, however masks are still required on all forms of enclosed public transportation.
 Updates will be posted on individual park websites and in parks to help you plan your visit.
 In areas the CDC identifies as high COVID-19 community level, masks are required for everyone in all NPS buildings, regardless of vaccination status.
 In most low and medium COVID-19 community level areas, masks are optional, and you are welcome to wear a mask if it makes you more comfortable.
 Additional details are available at www.nps.gov/coronavirus.

-El Malpais (Cibola County) is currently at HIGH levels.
-Masks are REQUIRED in NPS buildings.
+El Malpais (Cibola County) is currently at MEDIUM levels.
+Masks are OPTIONAL in NPS buildings.